 Now that they’re on your PC, back that up too

-The techniques above ultimately result in your photos and videos making their way to your PC – either manually, as you copy images from your camera or online account, or automatically, as a cloud sync service does it for you.
+The techniques above result in your photos and videos making their way to your PC.

 That’s still not quite enough.

-Naturally, you should be backing up your computer, and for more reasons than just your pictures.
-If you’ve got a properly configured periodic backup that includes the folders in which you store your photos and videos, you’re pretty close to being done.
-In fact, in most cases, you can probably stop here.
+You should be backing up your computer for more reasons than just your pictures.
+If you’ve got a properly configured periodic backup that includes the folders in which you store your photos and videos, you’re basically done.

 But I want you to consider one more option: backing up your photos and videos to the cloud — again, if you’ve followed my advice in the previous section.

-The problem is that for many people, these photos and videos are precious memories that can never be replaced if lost.
-If anything warrants an additional layer of protection, it seems that these would qualify.
-By backing up to an online service, you’re protected from anything that might take out your home computer(s) and backup(s), like a fire or a burglary.
+The problem is that for many people, these are precious memories that can never be replaced.
+If anything warrants additional protection, these photos qualify.
+Backing up to an online service protects you from anything taking out your home computer(s) and backup(s), like a fire or a burglary.

 I’d consider either of two approaches:

-- Use a photo-sharing service, like Flickr, Picasa, or others, and upload everything.
-You may not need to make everything publicly visible – in fact, you probably don’t want to — but you’ll have backup copies of everything in one place, optimized for review (and, if you choose, sharing as well).
+- Use a photo-sharing service, like Flickr, Google Photos, or others, and upload everything.
+You don’t need to make everything public — in fact, you probably don’t want to — but you’ll have backup copies of everything.

 - Use an online backup service.
-Images and videos are just files on your computer, and all of the online backup services are tailored to back up whatever data you might choose to include.
-Using an online service might be preferable if you’re already using one to back up your computer, or you realize that there are a few more things that fall into the “too precious to lose” category besides images.
+Images and videos are just files on your computer, and backup services back up whatever you choose to include.
+Using an online service might be preferable if you’re already using one to back up your computer, or you realize there are a few more things falling into the “too precious to lose” category.

 A note about those “sensitive” photos